 These men would never forget their wartime service, nor the bond that formed between themselves and their beloved captain, Robert B. Arms.
 The men honored him with a silver pocket-watch, a gift both manly and popular at the time; an action worthy of sons honoring their father.
 The watch bears an inscription: “Presented to Capt.
 R. B Arms by Co.
 B 16th Regt.
 Vt.
 Vols.”
 Captain Arms himself returned the favor, and spent his post-war career honoring and ensuring care for veterans, men he himself so greatly appreciated, spending many years helping veterans with their pension claims, even becoming Deputy Collector.
 Arms also became a member of the Grand Army of the Republic veteran’s association; his cufflinks demonstrate his pride in the time he spent with his Company B of the 16th Vermont.
 In 1889, he traveled with some of his comrades from his company back to Gettysburg for the 16th’s monument dedication, the ultimate signal of pride in their actions that day.

 Relations between men and officers in the Civil War ranged from resentful to mere toleration to proud camaraderie.
 Captain Arms and his men saw the latter bond form, as a father and his adult children form a bond, and it served them through the chaos of battle, allowing them to survive, earn glory, and serve the country they so loved.

-For further reading on Vermont regiments in the Civil War, see…
+Further reading on Vermont regiments in the Civil War:

 Coffin, Howard.
 Full Duty: Vermonters in the Civil War.
 Woodstock, Vermont: The Countryman Press, 1993